aggelosbrdn/Acceleration-of-the-Attention-Mechanism-on-Ryzen-AI-using-MLIR-AOHW25_1031-/README.md

 ### Methodology

 Our methodology is centered on the **hybrid CPU+NPU model**, a pragmatic approach designed to maximize the strengths of each processor.
-The core strategy involves offloading only the most computationally intensive, matrix-multiplication-heavy components of the Transformer to the NPU, while the CPU retains control of all other "glue logic".
+The core strategy involves offloading only the most computationally intensive, matrix-multiplication-heavy components of the Transformer to the NPU, while the general-purpose CPU retains control of all other "glue logic".
 This avoids the significant overhead associated with transferring data for smaller, less suitable workloads.

 Two components clearly illustrate this design philosophy: